-Please find below some recent videos and interviews done to raise awareness of porphyria.
+Please find below some recent porphyria awareness videos and interviews created to raise knowledge and understanding of porphyria.
 Patients have shared their personal experiences with the disorder and many of you will relate to the problems they have experienced.

-If you find these videos useful and interesting, you may wish to consider attending one of our regular patient days.
+If you find these porphyria awareness videos useful and interesting, you may wish to consider attending one of our regular patient days.

 Inspriational Ania tells the story of her AIP journey in this heartfelt video.